 In 3-D, functional or clinically active regions in the cortex are often modeled by pointwise sources that have to be localized from measurements, taken by electrodes on the scalp, of an electrical potential satisfying a Laplace equation (EEG, electroencephalography).
-In the works [6], [49] on the behavior of poles in best rational approximants of fixed degree to functions with branch points, it was shown how to proceed via best rational approximation on a sequence of 2-D disks cut along the inner sphere, for the case where there are finitely many sources (see Section 4.3).
+In the works [7], [54] on the behavior of poles in best rational approximants of fixed degree to functions with branch points, it was shown how to proceed via best rational approximation on a sequence of 2-D disks cut along the inner sphere, for the case where there are finitely many sources (see Section 4.2).

-In this connection, a dedicated software FindSources3D (FS3D, see Section 3.4.3) is being developed, in collaboration with the Inria team Athena and the CMA - Mines ParisTech.
+In this connection, a dedicated software FindSources3D (FS3D, see Section 3.4.3) has been developed, in collaboration with the Inria team Athena (now Cronos) and the CMA - Mines ParisTech.
 Its Matlab version now incorporates the treatment of MEG data, the aim being to handle simultaneous EEG-MEG recordings available from our partners at INS, hospital la Timone, Marseille.
 Indeed, it is now possible to use simultaneously EEG and MEG measurement devices, in order to measure both the electrical potential and a component of the magnetic field (its normal component on the MEG helmet, that can be assumed to be spherical).
 Solving the inverse source problem from joint EEG and MEG data actually improves accuracy of the source estimation.
+Note that FS3D takes as inputs actual EEG and MEG measurements, like time signals, and performs a suitable singular value decomposition in order to separate independent sources.